-We are military spouses.
+We are living the life.
 We believe that the best ideas about how to live a better military life come from military spouse themselves.
-So SpouseBUZZ writers are all people building a life with someone in uniform.
+So SpouseBuzz writers are all people building a life with someone in uniform.
 Our families are deploying.
 Our families are moving.
 Our families are working.
 Our families are raising military kids.
 We are living the military life right now.

 We are pro-military.
 Suzy Sunshine doesn’t live here.
-So we SpouseBUZZers feel free to complain about the military or point out problem with the way our programs are run.
+So we SpouseBuzzers feel free to complain about the military or point out problems with the way our programs are run.
 Underneath it all is our strong belief that the military is run by good people who want the world to be an orderly place.
 We want to be part of that.

 We welcome new writers.
 If you have something to say, we want to hear it.
 Don’t let your inner critic prevent you from making a difference in the world.
 Use our contact us page to submit something new.

 We expect you to grow.
 Our readers expect a lot from themselves and each other.
 Often we do get into debates about how to handle a certain situation.
 Critical thinking is welcome.
-Meanness, cussing, and namecalling are not.
-Sometimes it is hard for us to figure out where tolerance should end and censorship ought to begin.
+Meanness, cussing, and name calling are not.
+Sometimes it is hard for us to figure out where tolerance should end and moderating ought to begin.
 We’re open to your thoughts on that subject.

-We expect ourselves to grow.
-We are real people.
+We expect to grow, too.
+We are real people with real feelings and real flaws.
 We encourage each other to take real risks.
 So sometimes we make real mistakes.
 We expect our readers to call us to task when we are wrong.
 We expect ourselves to take that feedback and grow into the kind of people you would be proud to know.